JamieFlournoy/java-measurement-utils-jsr363/README.md

 ## Including it in your project

-Use groupId `com.pervasivecode`, name `java-measurement-utils`, version `0.9` in your build tool of choice.
+Use groupId `com.pervasivecode`, name `java-measurement-utils-jsr363`, version `0.9` in your build tool of choice.

 ### Gradle Example